Skip to main content

 9. Resort to modern technology

 Take advantage of modern point of sale (POS) technology.
-POS systems for specific eCommerce platforms like Magento POS and Shopify POS not only offer faster transactions and enhance accuracy but also help collect customer feedback and insights to improve your operations.
+POS systems for specific eCommerce platforms like Magento POS and POS for Shopify not only offer faster transactions and enhance accuracy but also help collect customer feedback and insights to improve your operations.

 10. Provide alternative payment options